auctus-team/pycapacity/README.md

 - Robotic serial manipulators - `pycapacity.robot`
 - Human musculoskeletal models - `pycapacity.human`

-This package also provides a module `pycapacity.polyalgos` with a set of polytope evaluation algorithms for standard polytope formulations, that can be used as a standalone library.
+This package also provides a module `pycapacity.algorithms` with a set of polytope evaluation algorithms for standard polytope formulations, that can be used as a standalone library.

 ## Robotic manipulator capacity metrics
 <img src='https://gitlab.inria.fr/auctus-team/people/antunskuric/pycapacity/-/raw/master/images/robot.png' height='300px'>